 What I Will Be Using?

 My workflow will remain exactly the same.
 I have the $9.99/month Photography plan.
-I’ll continue to use Lightroom (now Lightroom Classic) and Photoshop CC, with ON1 Effects as a plug-in for my stylization.
+I’ll continue to use Lightroom (now Lightroom Classic) and Photoshop CC mostly for things LR can’t do and some final stylizing and finishing effects on my photos.

 But, as you may have noticed with my training videos lately, I’ve been doing them using Lightroom/Photoshop, ON1, and Affinity.
 I’ve said this before, and I’ll repeat it here.
 I believe photo editing has pretty much become commoditized.
 I think it’s much more about the “art of the edit”, than it is about whose sliders are better.
 For me, I can achieve my look and style in just about any of the programs mentioned above, so I’ve decided to let you pick your software and I’ll just teach you the art behind how to edit photos.